TritonDataCenter/manta-muskie/docs/internal/design.md

 per zone, with an [HAProxy](http://www.haproxy.org/) instance sitting in front of them (in TCP mode).
-All logging from muskies in a production setting is done through [bunyan](https://github.com/trentm/node-bunyan) to the service's respective SMF log (`svcs -L muskie`).
+All logging from muskies in a production setting is done through [bunyan](https://github.com/trentm/node-bunyan) to the service instance's respective SMF log (`svcs -L muskie`).
 The HAProxy listens on both 80 and 81, where 80 is meant to mean "secure" requests, which either means non-TLS from the "internal" network (e.g., marlin) or TLS requests from the world.
 81 is used to serve up anonymous traffic, which is only allowed in muskie to support anonymous GETs (signed URLs and `GET /:user/public`).

 # Dependencies